fyates1/ProjectGAN/README.md

 ## Results

 The generated images will be saved in the `output_images` directory.
-To visualize the results, you can check the `segmentation_outputs` folder for segmented images and combined frames.
+To visualize the results, you can check the `segmentation_outputs` folder for segmented images and combined video frames.